 I kept grumbling to God, "What am I doing here as a cook?
 What is the purpose of my being a cook?"

 Cooking and running an F&B business is not easy.
 The hours are long and the challenges (rental, manpower, competition) are many.

 In my career, I've had many challenging 'assignments' or 'roles' and even though I wouldn't have minded an 'easier', less eventful work life, I have also never had problems dealing with hard work or challenges.

 However in all my working life, I have always found it extremely difficult to work just for the purpose of work regardless of how interesting or rewarding the job may be, but I had to find and be passionate about the purpose of the work.

-This I had great difficulty with during my first months of as a cook, I could not really find or be passionate about the purpose in my work as a cook.
-I enjoy food, I do enjoy cooking but being a cook and running an F&B business is a totally different matter altogether.
+This I had great difficulty with during my first months of as a full-time chef.
+I could not really find or be passionate about the purpose of my work as a chef.
+I enjoy food, I do enjoy cooking but being a full-time chef and running an F&B business is a totally different matter altogether.
 I kept asking myself and asking God whether I am supposed to be a cook and running this F&B for this season of my life and and for what purpose was I doing this for.

 And for months, I couldn't find an answer

 I had no answer and so I just ploughed on.

 People kept expecting me to cook healthy food.